 Characters: The characters go a bit beyond what you get a glimpse of in traditional mythology.
 Persephone reacts differently than any way I’d ever describe and I like the way that she changes throughout the graphic novel to better fit her role.
 Hades is everchanging in rehashing of mythology, but I really liked the way he was drawn in this graphic novel.
 Definitely intimidating, but also a bit of that good looking, bad boy edge to him.

-Graphics: I really enjoyed the graphics in this novel.
+Graphics: I really enjoyed the graphics in Hades Lord of the Dead.
 It reminds me a bit of Sandman, only not quite.
-I can't really describe it, but it definitely put the world in perspective and the characters were so well-done.
+I can’t really describe it, but it definitely put the world in perspective and the characters were so well-done.